Search:

 Orange-bellied Parrot Mainland Release Trial

-The project aims to establish flocks of released birds in suitable habitats in Victoria, attract naturally migrating Orange-bellied Parrots to those sites and, ultimately, improve the over-winter survival of those natural migrants.
+The project aimed to establish flocks of released birds in suitable habitats in Victoria, attract naturally migrating Orange-bellied Parrots to those sites and, ultimately, improve the over-winter survival of those natural migrants.

 OBP release at Lake Connewarre